 When evaluating the potential profitability of an investment, it’s essential to calculate the cash flow.
 To do this, multiply the number of units by the average gross rent in the area.
 This information is usually accessible online, or you can review listings of similar units to estimate an average rent.

-Remember that calculations may become more complex if the building contains various types of units.
+Keep in mind that calculations may become more complex if the building contains various types of units.
 Nevertheless, this process can help you determine the property’s approximate monthly rental income.

 The cap rate, or capitalization rate, represents the expected return on a real estate asset based on its net operating income (NOI).
 It is expressed as a percentage and calculated by dividing the property’s net operating income by its value.
 A typical cap rate for multifamily properties usually falls between 4% and 10%.